Opti Lab Research

 - Frontiers in Human Neuroscience, Research Topic, "Neural Mechanisms of Perceptual-Cognitive Expertise in Elite Performers"

-Mechanisms of Visual Cognition
+Mechanisms of Cognition

 - The brain mechanism of precise timing (Stoltz et al 2023)